espocrm/documentation/user-guide/emails.md

 ## Email Templates

 Email templates are available at Emails > dropdown in top-right corner > Email Templates.
-They can be used both for mass email sendings and for regular emails. `One-off` checkbox means that email template supposed to be used only once, what is usual for email marketing.
+They can be used both for mass email sending and for regular emails. `One-off` checkbox means that email template supposed to be used only once, what is usual for email marketing.

 It's possible to use placeholders in email template's body and subject e.g. {Account.name}, {Person.emailAddress}.
 They will be replaced with values of related records.